bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-3.png)

 ### Language?
 No Barrier.

-- Python, R, Julia, SAS all supported
+- Python, R, Julia, SAS — all supported
-- Migrate at your comfortable pace
+- Migrate at your own pace, in your preferred language
-- Only platform where SAS and Python coexist
+- The only platform at StatCan where **SAS and Python/R coexist**

+Protect legacy code while growing into open source.

 > Your language.
 Your pace.
 Our platform.